 I am on night duty again and alone and we get 39 and 49 [wounded] in a night, all to be washed and their dressings done besides treatment for most of them and by morning I am like a resurrected corpse.
 I really never was so tired in my life.
 We all are…Four years of this has about finished me in every way.
 I think everybody feels the same.
 Worn out mentally and physically.
 We have lots of German wounded…Such nice mannered boys most of them.
 I was so surprised and our wounded are good to them, waiting on them and talking to them.
 Poor devils, they don’t want to fight any more than our soldiers do.–

 When wounded soldiers, regardless of nationality, came into the hospital, nearly all of them in some fashion looked to the nurses for strength.
 Although she confessed that she was at her emotional breaking point on numerous occasions, Madelon never once broke under the strain and maintained a strong front for the young men.
 Her always cheery demeanor earned her the nickname “Morning Glory” from some of her wounded British charges, and it was a name she enthusiastically adopted – literally, as she went by the name “Glory” Hancock for the rest of her life.

 In recognition of her devoted work caring for perhaps thousands of wounded soldiers and enduring enemy fire, Madelon received a total of 12 decorations from three countries – Great Britain, Belgium, and France – making her not only the most decorated nurse of the war, but the most decorated woman in history at that time.
-Today, those medals reside in the NC Museum of History and help to tell Madelon’s story in our WWI exhibit.
+Today, those medals reside in the NC Museum of History and help to tell Madelon’s story.